Estimate Time6 min

 At this point, you may have already paid off any high-interest credit card debt.
 But you may have other debts with relatively lower interest rates, like a car loan for instance.

-Fidelity suggests that if the interest rate on your debt is 6% or greater, you should generally pay down debt before investing additional dollars toward retirement.
+Fidelity suggests that if the interest rate on your debt is 6% or greater, you should generally pay down debt before investing additional dollars (beyond your employer match) toward retirement.
+With inflation still top of mind for many, paying down high-interest debt can be one of the most effective ways to regain control and free up cash for future goals.
 Read Viewpoints: Should you pay down debt or invest?

 Take the first steps

-Start the new year off right by taking one of these money-smart steps to get control of your finances.
+Start the new year off right with these money-smart steps to get control of your finances.
 If you need help, call a Fidelity representative.